-- The Environmental Action Plan's management values do not include amounts for our power plants in fiscal 2010 (base year) or fiscal 2021.
-Emissions, which provide the base for intensity metrics, are calculated according to the boundary of environmental performance aggregation data for fiscal 2021. - 1 CO2 emitted from the organization (SCOPE 1 and 2).
-2 Activity amount is a value closely related to CO2 emissions at each business site (for example, production quantity, output, building floor space, and number of employees).
+- Notes:• As with the CO2 electrical power conversion factor in calculations of CO2 emissions per unit, a unified factor of 0.530 kg-CO2/kWh is applied across the entire Hitachi Group. - The Environmental Action Plan's management values do not include amounts for our power plants in fiscal 2010 (base year) or fiscal 2021.
+Emissions, which provide the base for intensity metrics, are calculated according to the boundary of environmental performance aggregation data for fiscal 2021. - 1 CO2 emitted from the organization (SCOPE 1 and 2). - 2 Activity amount is a value closely related to CO2 emissions at each business site (for example, production quantity, output, building floor space, and number of employees).

-OCO2 Emissions (Hitachi Group's factories, offices, and power plants)
+CO2 Emissions (Hitachi Group's factories, offices, and power plants)

-Power plants

-Japan

-China

-ASEAN, India, and other Asian regions
+- Power plants Japan China ASEAN, India, and other Asian region

-North America

-Europe

-Other regions

-- Notes: Regarding CO2 electrical power conversion factors: in Japan (including power plants), adjusted conversion factors for individual power businesses based on the Act on Promotion of Global Warming Countermeasures are used; outside of Japan, the latest values for each fiscal year supplied by the International Energy Agency (IEA) for individual countries and by power supply companies are used. - Energy-related CO2 emissions in fiscal 2021 were 1,245 kt-CO2 (SCOPE 1) and 2.139 kt-CO2 (SCOPE 2, market-based). - In addition to this figure, the fiscal 2021 CO2 emissions of an energyrelated company and automotive business companies, which became consolidated subsidiaries in fiscal 2020, were 175 kt-CO2 and 601 kt-CO2, respectively.
-The companies' CO2 emissions will be incorporated into the Hitachi Group's CO2 emissions from fiscal 2022. - 3.2 kt-CO2 through the use of carbon-neutral city gas^{1} and 3.6 kt-CO2 achieved with credits for neutralization are excluded from SCOPE 1.
-1 Carbon-neutral city gas: A type of liquefied natural gas for which - greenhouse gasses generated through processes from the extraction to the combustion of the natural gas are offset with carbon neutralization credits so that it can be regarded as equivalent to generating no CO2 on a global scale.
+North America Europe Other regions - Notes: Regarding CO2 electrical power conversion factors: in Japan (including power plants), adjusted conversion factors for individual power businesses based on the Act on Promotion of Global Warming Countermeasures are used; outside of Japan, the latest values for each fiscal year supplied by the International Energy Agency (IEA) for individual countries and by power supply companies are used. - Energy-related CO2 emissions in fiscal 2021 were 1,245 kt-CO2 (SCOPE 1) and 2.139 kt-CO2 (SCOPE 2, market-based). - In addition to this figure, the fiscal 2021 CO2 emissions of an energy-related company and automotive business companies, which became consolidated subsidiaries in fiscal 2020, were 175 kt-CO2 and 601 kt-CO2, respectively.
+The companies' CO2 emissions will be incorporated into the Hitachi Group's CO2 emissions from fiscal 2022. - 3.2 kt-CO2 through the use of carbon-neutral city gas1 and 3.6 kt-CO2 achieved with credits for neutralization are excluded from SCOPE 1. - 1 Carbon-neutral city gas: A type of liquefied natural gas for which greenhouse gasses generated through processes from the extraction to the combustion of the natural gas are offset with carbon neutralization credits so that it can be regarded as equivalent to generating no CO2 on a global scale.